OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 The highest category was Classic with total sales of $220,000.

 ## Conclusion
+The suggested seasonality period will be the month of July where we have the total sales of $72,000.
 Based on the pizza with the least sales the pizza that should be take off the menu is The Brie Carre Pizza with $11,588 worth of sales.

 ## Recommendation
 For a deep dive into the analytics, the datasets of the previous years will be required for comparison and data driven decision.